-Session identifies Displays the following information on the session's identifiers: State.
+Session identifies Displays the following information on the session's identifiers: identine3 State.
 Current state of the session.
 Status.
-Current status of the session as reported by SQL Server, such as: Sleeping.
+Current status of the session as reported by SQL Server, such as: • Sleeping.
 Session is idle.
 Runnable.
 SPID is currently executing.
 Dormant.
 Same as Sleeping.
 Rollback.
 Session is rolling back the transaction.
 Defwakeup.
 Session is waiting for a resource that is in the process of being freed.
-The waitresource field should indicate the resource in question.
-(SMP) systems.
+The wait resource field should indicate the resource in question.
+Spinloop.
+Session is waiting while attempting to acquire a spinlock used for concurrent control on Symmetric Multi-Processing (SMP) systems.
 See SQL Server Books Online for more information.
 Login Time.
 Time the session started.
-Last Batch Time.
-If the session is currently executing a batch this field displays the time the batch started; otherwise it displays the time the previous batch finished executing.
+Lost Patch Time.
+If the appairs is gurrently executing a batch this field displays the time the batch started, otherwise it displays the • Last Batch Time.
+If the session is currently executing a batch this field displays the time the batch started; otherwise it displays the time the provide batch finished executing time the previous batch finished executing.
 Duration.
 Time elapsed since login time.
+Onen Transactions Alumber of even transactions for the SDID.
 Open Transactions.
 Number of open transactions for the SPID.
+Describe Sections.
+Current surplus of subtractions for the section a batch is parallel.
+This counter is calculated from the sold.
 Parallel Sessions.
 Current number of subthreads used to execute a batch in parallel.
 This counter is calculated from the ecid column in sysprocesses.
 It enables you to verify that SQL Server uses the best execution plan for the current statement.
 Blocked by.
 If the session is blocked by another session, displays the SPID of the blocker session.
 Wait Type.
 An internal SQL Server field that signifies the current wait identifier, used by the Collector to assign a Session State.
+Wait Type.
+An internal SQL Server held that signifies the current wait identifier, used by the Collector to assign a Session State.
 Wait Time.
-If the session is waiting this field displays the current wait time in milliseconds.
+If the session is waiting this field displays the current wait time in milliseconds. wait mile.
+If the session is waiting this field displays the current wait time in miniseconds.
 Connection A connection includes session identifiers, such as, database, login, machine, user and work type, as reported by sysprocesses.
-In ERP systems (if the appropriate ERP extension is installed), Precise for SQL Server replaces some identifiers as follows: In SAP: Login -&gt; SAP User Work Type -&gt; Dialog, Update, Spool, Background, Enqueue Machine -&gt; User Application In PeopleSoft: Login -&gt; PS User ID Work Type -&gt; Interactive, Batch In Siebel: Login -&gt; Siebel User Program -&gt; Siebel View Machine -&gt; Siebel Server Work Type -&gt; Interactive, Batch, Background In COM+: • Work Type -> COM+ Statistics Displays information on the following statistical parameters: CPU Time.
+In ERP systems (if the appropriate ERP extension is installed), Precise for SQL Server replaces some identifiers as follows: In SAP: Login -> SAP User Work Type -> Dialog, Update, Spool, Background, Enqueue Machine -> User Application In PeopleSoft: Login -> PS User ID Work Type -> Interactive, Batch In Siebel: Login -> Siebel User Program -> Siebel View Machine -> Siebel Server Work Type -> Interactive, Batch, Background In COM+: Work Type -> COM+ Statistics Displays information on the following statistical parameters: CPU Time.
 CPU time for the sessions during the last minute.
 Physical I/O Operations.
 Total number of physical I/O requests performed by the session during the last minute.
 Memory Usage.
 Number of pages in the procedure cache that are currently allocated to the SPID.
 A negative number indicates that the process is freeing memory allocated by another process.